lukasbehammer/Clustering-of-HCP-Unrelated-100-Subjects-by-ROI-Correlations-in-Resting-State/README.md

-# t-SNE clustering of HCP unrelated 100 connectomics
+# Clustering of HCP Unrelated 100 Subjects by ROI-Correlations in Resting State